ZiyuWang0113/cse11-fa22-pa2-password-security-starter/README.md

 ## Testing
 Starting with this programming assignment, there will be some testers that are initially hidden.
-To help you test your code, the following table shows descriptions of public and private testers.
-It is your responsibility to test your program comprehensively.
+The table of test cases will be releasesd along with the Autograder.

 ## Submission
 Submit the following file(s) to Gradescope by **Thursday, Oct 13 @ 11:59PM PDT**.